Textalk/textalk-webshopclient-php/README.md

 Examples:
 ---------

-To get all articlegroups on root level on the Demoshop, you could do:
+To get the name in Swedish (sv) of the first 2 articlegroups on the Demoshop, you could do:

 ```php
 <?php